Dave-team/Knowledge-base/Career.md

 - Ask whatever you want to ask.
 They know I’m not stupid, I’m just not as knowledgeable about this area perhaps
 - Listen well and ask good questions when everyone else is focused on speaking
 - Again, it’s not personal - it’s about doing the best for the company and it’s actually critical for me to speak up as this is what I will be paid for

-## Challenging problems at work
-- Accept the challenge as a puzzle to be fixed
-- When something is hard, it means there are things to be learned and I will get better in the process.
-- It's about staying relaxed and sometimes you need to sleep on the problem and then fix it in the morning.
-Be kind to yourself.
-Sometimes it just doesn't work.
-Put it away, go for a walk or check again in the morning.
-- I cannot take these problems personally and I cannot be so affected by them.
-It might be that I get into work and 9 things are broken - trying to fix everything all the time will only lead to burnout and I won't be able to see the bigger picture and e.g. support the team.

 ## Be more valuable
 **For the company**